An oxalate free eating approach that may end aches, inflammation and sharp pains, especially in joints!oxalates – spinach

 meats, chicken, turkey, fish and shell-fish

-dairy (no fake cheeses, not fake soy cheese, nor oat OR ALMOND milk)
+real dairy (no fake cheeses, no fake soy cheeses, nor oat OR ALMOND milk)

-white bread (esp clean unbleached un-GMO-ed and organic)
+white bread (esp made with clean unbleached un-GMO-ed and hopefully organic)

 fruits: bananas, kiwis, pears, lemons, limes, cherries, melons, coconuts, grapefruits, grapes, mangoes, green and yellow plums, peaches and nectarines.

 vegetables: cauliflower, lettuces, mushrooms, onions, peas, garlic, squashes, zucchini, red peppers

 white rice, cabbages, chives, cucumbers, endive, kohlrabi, radishes and water chestnuts.

 butter, organic vegetable oils (but not sesame oil)

 tea, coffee, chocolate, cacao, beans, almonds, some grains, spinach, Swiss chard, beets and sweet potatoes and peanuts,

 However there’s tea with some milk; coffee with cream; cacao with some cream incl in quality bars; the above vegetables with feta or other cheeses – as in a salad;

 WHAT TO AVOID… when it’s just short of debilitating – really bad and painful – totally focussed removal: